There is an option now on your profile page

 - In a particularly funny example, in Black Cat, Train eventually acquires an imposter, who the gang meets.
 Sven and Eve want to smack him upside the head, but Train listens to his wild stories with a look of wonder on his face, and eventually agrees to become the imposter's apprentice.
 When people challenge the imposter, Train steps up to the plate, claiming that the other guys aren't "worthy for [Train's] master to spit on."
 THEN the imposter notices the XIII tattoo, and the unique gun...

-- This is played with in Cowboy Bebop with Radical Edward, the Bebop crew expecting something like a 3-year-old, 7-foot alien genius that plays basketball.
+- This is played with in Cowboy Bebop with Radical Edward, Jet sarcastically comments that they should be expecting something like a 3-year-old, 7-foot alien genius that plays basketball based on a series of widely varying descriptions they got.
 When Ed hacks into their computer and they ask who Radical Edward is, she responds in her perpetual adorable third person way of talking, "But Ed is Ed."
 In case it wasn't clear: Edward is very much a girl tacking on the "Assumed Wrong Gender" part of this trope.

 - Death Note uses a variation, when the Yotsuba Group attempts to hire Eraldo Coil, the world's second greatest detective to hunt down L, the world's greatest detective.
 The police task force surveilling this is worried, but not L... because he is the detective Yotsuba is trying to hire.
 (Using three different names, L is the world's top three detectives.)